elastic/beats-docker/README.md

 which is itself based on
 wonderful [pytest](http://doc.pytest.org/en/latest/).

-Please be aware that `beats-docker` is developed under a test-driven workflow.
-Please refrain from submitting patches without test coverage.
+`beats-docker` is developed under a test-driven workflow, so please refrain from submitting patches without test coverage.
 If you are not familiar with testing in Python, please raise an issue instead.